 Unconventional gas resources cover vast subsurface areas and are often referred to as "shale basins" or simply "basins".
 Unconventional development in British Columbia primarily focuses on gas held in formations with less porosity that cannot be produced from using conventional drilling and completion methods.
 These "tight" formations must be fractured to allow the gas to be extracted.
-The technology used to extract gas by unconventional means is evolving rapidly and surface development patterns are changing with the advancements.
+The technology used to extract gas by unconventional means is evolving and surface development patterns are changing with the advancements.

-A typical unconventional development model is to space drill pads relatively uniformly across the basin on the premise gas is evenly distributed and equally accessible throughout the targeted area (photo to bottom right).
-Drilling is typically continued horizontally when the target formation is reached, extending 2,500 metres or more from the surface location.
-Unconventional well pads can be widely spaced several kilometres apart and one pad can accommodate 16 wells or more.
-As a result, less total surface area and fewer wellpads are required to access the same subsurface volume as conventional development.
+A typical unconventional development model is to space wellpads relatively uniformly across the basin on the premise that gas is evenly distributed and equally accessible throughout the targeted area (photo to bottom right).
+Drilling in northeast B.C. basins typically extends 1,500 to 4,000 metres below the surface, and is then continued horizontally when the target formation is reached, extending 2,500 metres or more from vertical wellbore.
+Unconventional wellpads can be widely spaced several kilometres apart and one pad can accommodate upward of 16 wells.
+As a result, less total surface area and fewer wellpads are required to access a greater subsurface volume than conventional development.